Alkmaar, South Africa

-Alkmaar is a hamlet on the Crocodile River some 18 km west of Nelspruit, South Africa.
+Alkmaar is a hamlet on the Crocodile River some 18 km west of Nelspruit (now renamed to Mbombela), South Africa.
 It is named after Alkmaar in the Netherlands.

 Geography

-Alkmaar is located in the middle of the Schagen Valley, between Nelspruit and Montrose along the R539 (also accessible via the N4, from which it is 18 km to Nelspruit).
+Alkmaar is located in the middle of the Schagen Valley, between Nelspruit and Montrose along the N4.
 Alkmaar lies at an altitude of 696 meters and can also be reached by train.

 Nature

 There is an ecotrial in Alkmaar that visitors can participate in to become aware of nature and the special environment.
 The Crocodile River flows nearby Alkmaar.